Clifford Llewell hides a large hole in his face behind a mask so he doesn't frighten children.

 "It was quite funny when we went down (to the coffin club).
 There were two ladies making the lining for one of the coffins and I lifted up one leg to try and get in and they said 'No not yet!
 Not yet!
 You're too early'!"

-He said he already had a headstone sorted and would be buried with his wife.
+He said he already had a headstone and he would be buried with his wife.

 "I lost my daughter and my wife to cancer, so I think it must be just my turn ... my granddaughter has breast cancer too," Mr Llewell said as he looked around his living room filled with family photos.